MySunnySoon/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Read activity_labels.txt and store them in activity_labels variable.

-Replace the "Activity" column with descriptive activity names found activity_labels
+Replace the "Activity" column with descriptive activity names found in activity_labels

 # 4. Appropriately labels the data set with descriptive variable names.

+Review labels in extracted_data

 Replace the following acronyms with descriptive variable names:
 * "Acc" with "Accelerometer"